corda/corda-docs-portal/content/en/platform/corda/5.0/_index.md

 * **Security** - State changes are attested via signature to prevent unauthorized access and protect against tampering.
 Three foundational principles apply:
   * **Confidentiality**, which is the ability of two actors to keep the data that they share with each other private from others on a network.
   * **Integrity**, which ensures that data shared between parties is accurate, consistent, and valid over its lifecycle.
-  * **Availability**, which importantly guarantees some level of uptime, by being resilient to faults that may occur during operation.
+  * **Availability**, which guarantees some level of uptime, by being resilient to faults that may occur during operation.
 * **Transparency** - All changes to states are audited, which instils more trust between participants and also removes the chance of error.
 * **Immutability** - Records of state changes cannot be changed or deleted, but stand as a permanent record.
 * **You see what I see** - Once an update is agreed and verified, its validity is incontestable.